 Sales of our solar power products have increased due to strong demand and our rapid expansion.
 Typically, demand for solar power products tends to be weaker during the winter months, because of adverse weather conditions in certain regions, which complicate the installation of solar power systems.
 As such, our quarterly operating results may fluctuate from period to period based on the seasonality of industry demand for solar power products.
-In addition, our quarterly results may also be affected by other factors, such as changes in costs of raw materials, delays in equipment delivery, suppliers' failure to perform their delivery obligations and interruptions in electricity supply, etc. As a result, you may not be able to rely on period to period comparisons of our operating results as an indication of our future performance.
+In addition, our quarterly results may also be affected by other factors, such as changes in costs of raw materials, delays in equipment delivery, suppliers' failure to period to period to period comparisons of our operating results as an indication of our future performance.